Larsvanderlaan/npOddsRatio/README.md

 The user can supply an arbitrary parametric form of the conditional log odds ratio.
 Estimates and confidence intervals are returned.
 Nuisance functions can be estimated using machine-learning (specifically the machine-learning pipeline R package tlverse/sl3), thereby avoiding biases due to model misspecification.
 This package allows for the outcome missingness to informed by pre-treatment variables W and the treatment (See function npOR), or through pre-treatment variables, treatment, and post-treatment variables (see function npORMissing).
-To estimate the nuisance functions, for convenience, we allow the user to specify either an sl3 Learner object or a R formula object in which case the nuisance functions are parametrically estimated using glm (not recommended).
+To estimate the nuisance functions, for convenience, we allow the user to specify either a tlverse/sl3 Learner object, or an R formula object in which case the nuisance functions are parametrically estimated using glm (not recommended).
 By default, tlverse/hal9001 is used to estimate all nuisances.
+Note, to turn a given sl3 Learner "lrnr" into a cross-fitted Learner "lrnr_crossfit", do "lrnr_crossfit <- Lrnr_cv$new(lrnr)".

 Consider the data-structure $(W,A,Y)$ where $W$ is a vector of pre-treatment baseline covariates, $A$ is a binary treatment assignment, and $Y$ is a binary outcome.
 We assume the partially-linear logistic-link model